arosenfeld/immunedb/docs/database.rst

     $ myqsql -u USERNAME -p DATABASE

 This will connect to the database ``DATABASE`` with the username ``USERNAME``.
-Remember that each SLDB instance generally has two underlying databases (but they could be the same).

 This method of access is useful for quickly querying the database.
 To save results of a query ``QUERY`` run the command: